‘A moment of peril’: Biden’s coronavirus response collides with case spikes

 Burgum, North Dakota’s governor, said in an interview last week that Biden might also accomplish more if top administration officials, including the president and vice president, joined weekly calls with governors.
 He noted that Vice President Mike Pence and Trump Cabinet officials were on such calls last year, which Burgum said were a platform for candid discussions.

-Vice President Harris did join Tuesday’s call, and White House officials said she and the president could be made available for future events if it would help the coronavirus response.
+Vice President Harris did join Tuesday’s call, and White House officials said she and the president could be made available for events if it would help the coronavirus response.
 “Any feedback that you want to give us, we’re happy to take,” Slavitt said.

 The White House also has focused on building relationships with local officials and businesses in states like Florida and Texas, recognizing the possibility of constructive partnerships even as governors roll back statewide restrictions.